Skaytacium/snm/README.md

 # snm

 ## Simple Node Manager
-## This project is not complete!
+## This project is complete!

 ### What?

-A minimalistic [node.js](https://nodejs.org/) installation manager written in [Rust](https://www.rust-lang.org/).
+A minimalistic [node.js](https://nodejs.org/) installation manager written in Rust.

 ### Why?

-The alternatives are shell scripts and don't directly link `node` in my path.
+The alternatives are shell scripts and don't add install in a common directory.
 They also have an insane amount of useless options and bash completion???
 I also wanted to learn Rust.